• Skip to main content

 Paşa Konağı on the Hill

 In addition to remarkable architecture with dominant woodwork inside and out, and frescos decorating some walls, the place had another very noticeable characteristic: the absence of noise.
 It was utterly quiet.
 The lack of traffic, honking, and busy streets made the quietness strikingly noticeable.
 The total experience was almost like time travel as if we went back to 1600-1700.
-Some sort of virtual reality!
+Some kind of virtual reality!

 Safranbolu on the Hills